 Freshman and transfer students entering the University in the fall semester are encouraged to attend an orientation session, during which they will be advised and will register for classes.
-Information about orientation for new students, including graduate and international students, is available from the Office of the Dean of Students' Web site (http://deanofstudents.utexas.edu/nss) and in SSB 4.400.
+Information about orientation for new students, including graduate and international students, is available from the Office of the Dean of Students' website (https://orientation.utexas.edu) and in SSB 4.400.